 NAME AND ADDRESS OF APPLICANT CONNECTING TOWN ROAD(S) COUNTY

-DUNN
+() DUNN

 TOWN OF TAINTER

 HIGHWAY PLAN REQUIRED?
-HIGHWAY ACCESS PER MIT REQUIRED?
+HIGHWAY ACCE SS PERMIT REQUIRED?
 PROPOSED LAND USE COMPLETION DATE

 Location of Highway

-side of t he roadmile es of
+side of t he road miles of

 QuadrantSe ection Township North Range

-REQUIRED DRAINAGE STRUCT ΓURE(S) IF NO D RAINAGE STRUC TURE, STATE WHY
+REQUIRED DRAINAGE STRUCT TURE(S) IF NO DRAINAGE STRUC TURE, STATE WHY

-DESCRIPTION OF PROPOSED WORK (INCLUDE SPECIAL RESTRICTIONS, INTERSECTION CLEARANCES, OTH HER DETAILS, AND
+NTERSECTION CLEARANCES, OTH HER DETAILS, AND

-REFERENCE TO ANY SKETCHE , ,
+REFERENCE TO ANY SKETCHE S WHICH MAY BE ATTACHED.)

-PLEASE PLA CE VISIBLE STAKES AT THE DESI RED LOCATION FOR OUR I NSPECTION
+PLEASE PLA CE VISIBLE ST AKES AT THE DESI RED LOCATION FOR OUR II NSPECTION

-Installation of the highway is the responsibility of appli cant All highwa ys shall be constructed in accorda nce with all requirements in
+ys shall be constructed in accorda

-ie maintenance of the highway sha

-the applicant until the Town E 1 ,
+Town Highway Ordinance, and any special conditions stated herein.
+The maintenance of the highway shall be the responsibility of the applicant until the Town Board accepts the highway for maintenance in writing.

+- -

-Phone # Signature re of Applicant Date
+Phone # Signatu re of Applicant Date

-APPROVED
+APPROVED 11

-TH THO VEE
+ALLKOVED

 Town of Tainter Chairman or Designee Date Application Numb er

--

 FINAL INSPECTION

 Town of Tainter Chairman or Designee Date